 Management's policy is to control the capital of the Company in order to maintain a strong capital base so as to maintain investor, creditor and market confidence and to ensure that the Entity can fund its operations and continue as a going concern.

-The Entity's capital includes ordinary share capital and financial liabilities, comprising trade, other payables and income in advance totalling \$787,813 (2010: \$359,858) supported by financial assets of \$4,051,680 (2010: \$572,499).
+The Entity's capital includes ordinary share capital and financial liabilities, comprising trade and other payables totalling \$476,590 (2011: \$787,813) supported by financial assets of \$358,202 (2011: \$4,051,680).